-This is why it’s important to know when, why, and how clients use different channels prior to making a purchase.
+This is why it’s important to know when, why, and how clients use different channels before making a purchase.

 All the data you’ve gathered is extremely useful in providing your clients with a pleasant journey.
 Since a pleasant experience encourages 63% of clients to share their personal data with a company, you’ll have access to even more information.

 Thus, you can use data to provide a pleasant experience, which you can then leverage to gain even more data and further improve the customer’s experience.
 The best part?
 Such transactions put both parties in a win-win situation.

 What Are the Best Metrics to Track Progress?

 Tracking your ecommerce customer journey is important as it allows you to improve your clients’ experiences to help your business grow.